thedog/mscheduler/README.md

 # mscheduler
-Mscheduler is a meeting php application with voting capability.
+Mscheduler is a php based application to organize meetings with polling capability.